pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_backup_recover_uninstall.md

 ### Backup configuration and default data location

-If you have made a vanilla install, default _Home_ folder for the Pydio Cells installation is located at:
+If you have made a vanilla install, default `CELLS_WORKING_DIR` folder for the Pydio Cells installation is:

 - `/home/pydio/.config/pydio/cells` for Linux users
 - `~/Library/Application\ Support/Pydio/cells` for MacOS users